Transparency of the Regulatory System

 Expropriation and Compensation

-The Embassy is not aware of the SAG ever having expropriated property from foreign investors without adequate compensation.
-There have been no expropriating actions in the recent past or policy shifts that would suggest that the SAG will initiate such actions in the near future.
+The Embassy is not aware of any cases in Saudi Arabia of expropriation from foreign investors without adequate compensation.
 Some small to medium-sized foreign investors, however, have complained that their investment licenses have been cancelled without justification, causing them to forfeit their investments.

 ICSID Convention and New York Convention

 The Kingdom of Saudi Arabia ratified the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards in 1994.
-Saudi Arabia is also a member state of the ICSID Convention, though under the terms of its accession it cannot be compelled to refer investment disputes to this system absent specific consent, provided on a case-by-case basis.
+Saudi Arabia is also a member state of the International Center for the Settlement of Investment Disputes Convention (ICSID), though under the terms of its accession it cannot be compelled to refer investment disputes to this system absent specific consent, provided on a case-by-case basis.
 Saudi Arabia has yet to consent to the referral of any investment dispute to the ICSID for resolution.

 Investor-State Dispute Settlement